Sujeet2898/Learning-Java/README.md

 4. Total Prime

 Part 4: Arrays
+1. Add elements of two arrays
+2. Find if an element is present in the array or not
+3. Find maximum and minimum in the array
+4. Count pairs with given sum in the array
-1. First index of element
+5. First index of element
-2. Last index of element
+6. Last index of element
-3. Reverse The Array
+7. Reverse The Array
-4. Rotate array
+8. Rotate array
-5. Sort 0 1 2
+9. Sort 0 1 2
-6. Kth Smallest and Largest Element of Array
+10. Kth Smallest and Largest Element of Array

 Part 5: Strings
 1. Count Words